browserstate/history.js/README.md

 ## Notes on Compatibility

+- State data will always contain the State's title and url at: `data.title` and `data.url`
+- State titles will always be applied to the document.title
-- ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back` / `History.forward` call (determined by the direction the user is traversing their history).
+- ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call.
-	- As such, History.js does not support `History.go` (instead only `History.back` and `History.forward`) as otherwise we cannot accurately detect the direction the user is traversing their history.
+	- As such, there is no `History.go(index)` method as we cannot ensure compatibility between HTML5 and HTML4 browsers due to discarded states.
 - History.js fixes a bug in Google Chrome where traversing back through the history to the home page does not return the correct state data.
 - Setting a hash (even in HTML5 browsers) causes `onpopstate` to fire - this is expected/standard functionality.
 	- As such, to ensure correct compatability between HTML5 and HTML4 browsers, we now have two new events: